ewheel17/FoodFinder/README.md

 * Add register/login functionality.
 * Many things are conditionally displayed based on values directly from state.
 This works here, but best practice would include getters in the store file.
-I did not include them because I wanted to give other aspects for attention for the time being.
+I did not include them because I wanted to give other aspects more attention for the time being.
 * Distinct Unit tests could be implemented to ensure quality.